 To optimize Cube for your needs, there are two important decisions your team will make during the initial setup:

-While dimension members can be adjusted as your business evolves and tables can be created at any time, defining your top-level dimensions and hierarchy upfront ensures a more seamless experience as you begin using Cube.
+While dimension members can be adjusted as your business evolves and tables can be created at any time, defining your dimensions and hierarchy upfront ensures a more seamless experience as you begin using Cube.
 Establishing this foundation early helps maintain consistency across your financial models.

 What is an OLAP cube?